kevinm6/homebrew-battery-cli/README.md

     ensure you don't need to call battery with sudo This is already used in the setup script, so you should't need it.

+The following are only for installation without Homebrew, DON'T USE them if you installed battery-cli with homebrew ( brew install battery-cli ):

   battery update
     update the battery utility to the latest version